mostlybadfly/jekyllsite/_posts/2015-10-23-ajax-buttons.md

 <% end %>
 {% endhighlight %}

 In my partial there are some new things to account for.
 For one are the actions of each button.
 I knew I had to create both a `add_to_bar` and `remove_from_bar` in my Ingredients controller.
-Next, I'm using the `ingredient.id` for that table row to pass to the controller since that is the one I'm modifying.
+Next, I'm using the `ingredient.id` to create a unique html id attribute for use in my JavaScript.
 The `:class` is for use with Bootstrap, basically it is making a green or red button for Add or Remove.
 Finally at the end `remote: true` makes it possible for the button to be submitted via ajax.
 This information(apart fromt he bootstrap tags) can be seen in the Ingredients controller:

 {% highlight ruby %}